Life on Earth.

 Biodiversity is an essential component of nature and it ensures the survival of species by providing food, fuel, shelter, medicines and other resources to mankind.
 Biodiversity is the whole world's sustainability, thus biodiversity conservation and 'Life On Land' is Sustainable Development Goal #15 of the 17 Global Goals of the 2030 Agenda for Sustainable Development:

-The SDGs aim for sustainable ecosystems by 2020.
-Plant life represents 80% life on Earth and provides 80 percent of our human diet: we rely on agriculture as an important economic resource and means of development.
-Forests account for 30 percent of the Earth’s surface, providing vital habitats for millions of species and important sources for clean air, water and climate change mitigation.
+The SDGs aim for sustainable ecosystems by 2030.
+Plant life represents 80% life on Earth and provides 80% of our human diet: we rely on agriculture as an important economic resource and means of development.
+Forests account for 30% of the Earth’s surface, providing vital habitats for millions of species and important sources for clean air, water and climate change mitigation.